LibraJoy/LibraJoy.github.io/README.md

 # Mechanical Engineer

+## About me
+Hey there!
+I'm Shixin, a robotics engineer who loves making machines do cool stuff.
+It all started when my dad brought home our first robot vacuum – watching it navigate around furniture got me hooked on the idea of building smarter robots.
+Outside of tinkering with robots, I'm an avid climber who enjoys challenging myself on both indoor and outdoor routes.
+You might also find me in the kitchen, experimenting with new recipes (yes, sometimes they turn out Instagram-worthy, and sometimes... well, let's just say I'm still learning 😄).
+Between climbing sessions and cooking adventures, I keep up with my fitness routine to stay energized.
+When it's time to unwind, I dive into video games to explore new virtual worlds.
+And speaking of worlds, 'Back to the Future' is my all-time favorite sci-fi movie – who wouldn't want a time-traveling DeLorean?
+Maybe that's my next project... just kidding!
+(Or am I? 🤔)
+Let's connect and chat about robots, climbing, gaming, or your favorite recipes!

 ## Education
 - M.S., Mechanical Engineering	| Carnegie Mellon University (_Aug 2023 to present_)
 - B.S., System Engineering & Design | University of Illinois at Urbana Champaign (_Aug 2018 to May 2023_)